PowerMizzou - Post-Game Report: Mizzou lacks defense, energy in loss at Ole Miss

 * Missouri won the Alabama game on Saturday thanks to its defense.
 Four days later, the Tigers couldn't buy a stop.
 An Ole Miss team that entered the game ranked 13th in the SEC in scoring, 12th in field goal percentage and last in three-point percentage during conference play found scored just about any way it wanted against Missouri.

 Ole Miss made eight of 21 three-pointers, quite a bit better than its season average of 27.9 percent.
 But the Rebels did even more damage inside the arc.
 They shot a scorching 21-30 from two-point range, scoring 28 points in the paint.
+They scored 1.31 points per possession.
 Twenty-one of their 29 made field goals resulted from an assist.

 "I thought they had too much comfort and rhythm in their shooting more than anything," Martin said.
 "I didn’t think they were under duress in a lot of cases.”